 Historic Annapolis acquires, preserves, and displays objects that illuminate life in Annapolis, Maryland, and the Chesapeake region.
 Comprising about 3,000 objects, the Historic Annapolis collection ranges in scope from the seventeenth century to the present.
-To learn more about the collection see some of the highlights below and read the The Curatorial Blog.
+For more highlights on collections items and other curatorial tidbits, visit the Collections section of the Historic Annapolis Blog.

 Enrich the Historic Annapolis Collection

 Donate or loan items for display in the William Paca House.
 Items from 1760-1780, the period when Paca owned the home, will help guests to the home visualize the many daily activities that took place there.
 Donations of objects that relate to the rich history of the City of Annapolis are also considered.
-Please contact Pandora Hess for more information: 410.990.4709 or email@example.com.
+Please contact Robin Matty for more information: 443.221.6962 or firstname.lastname@example.org.

 Paca Family Salt Cellars